 Copious amounts of alcohol can cause severe liver damage both, in the long and short run.
 The liver has to process chemical insults ranging from treating toxins in the diet to dealing with pollution, in addition to many other functions, such as synthesis of proteins and enzymes critical for the whole body.

 Hangovers would probably be the best indicator of why age and alcohol have an inverse relationship.
 And as you age, it’s always better to stay cautious instead of taking it easy because things just get more complicated.
 While there’s still a debate about why we get hangovers in the first place, there are a few obvious answers too.

 There are several changes in your metabolism that affect your central nervous system.
 Your brain and liver are also more sensitive to toxins from alcohol.
 So always drink in moderation, which will otherwise come naturally if you don’t pay attention to your habits… Here’s a study that might convince you, if we haven’t.

 Here are 5 reasons why are hangovers worse when you get older

 “When you’re young, you have a lot of plasticity in how you respond to things that are toxic.
 You lose some of that as you get older.” – George Koob, director of the National Institute on Alcohol Abuse and Alcoholism.

 As you get older, you realize that your recovery process takes longer.
-Your muscles & bones start weakening and you get joint pains.
+Your muscles and bones start weakening and you get joint pains.
 A common cold may take longer to recover from then when you were old.
 It also takes a larger toll on your body.
 Similarly, for your liver too, things become more difficult.
-For eg, if your liver can handle one drink per hour but you drink more than that, the side effects of a hangover like a headache, nausea, etc will kick in.
+For example, if your liver can handle one drink per hour but you drink more than that, the side effects of a hangover like a headache, nausea, etc will kick in.
 As research suggests, this doesn’t mean that you don’t recover at all, but not half as fast as you would otherwise.

 YOUR BODY WEIGHT MATTERS